What We Offer

 Book a Book Chat Librarian

 Have a Book Chat librarian chat with your book club or classroom!
-Head over to our Book Chat page to fill out a request (please note that as of Thursday, August 26, we are only doing virtual visits for the time being)
+Head over to our Book Chat page to fill out a request.

 The Des Moines Public Library offers the following outreach opportunities for classrooms or youth groups:

 Literacy Nights: We encourage your school or community organization to bring both students and parents to a fun-filled evening at the library!
 Literacy Night at the library may vary by branch, but typically includes a scavenger hunt, tour of the collections/facility and the opportunity for families to sign up for library accounts.
 If your organization hosts a similar event on site, we can join you there!
 Ask if our reading mascot Rosie can join the fun!

 Simple Steps to Literacy Storytime: Geared toward preschool and elementary aged children.
 A Youth Services Specialist promotes and models the 5 simple things caregivers and educators can do with children to help them succeed: Read, Write, Talk, Sing and Play.
 We would love to host your group in the library or visit your site!
 Ask if our reading mascot Rosie can join the fun!